 One of the most important parts of investing in a property is property maintenance.
 A lot can happen to a property between tenants, from minor issues such as a cracked window or flaky appliances to more serious concerns that can influence a tenant’s safety such as a faulty smoke alarm or malfunctioning HVAC.

-One of the best ways to catch these problems before they become worse is by doing a routine inspection of the property.
-Not only will an inspection protect you from any potential financial liabilities, it will also ensure the safety and comfort of your tenant.
+Solution: One of the best ways to catch these problems before they become worse is by doing a routine inspection of the property.
+Not only will an inspection protect you from any potential financial liabilities, but it will also ensure the safety and comfort of your tenant.
 In order to complete the most thorough inspection possible, take along a notepad, printed checklist, or digital camera to document any problems.
 Depending on the age of the property you can do yearly inspections, bi-annually, or quarterly.

 Mistake #3: Having weak documentation